From Shopify Scripts to Shopify Functions. The Whys and Hows of Migration.

 Why migrate to Shopify Functions

-On August 28, 2025, Shopify Scripts will be deprecated and no longer supported.
+In June 2026, Shopify Scripts will be deprecated and no longer supported.
 Merchants can migrate to Shopify Functions or be left without some customization options.
 The migration will come with multiple benefits.

 • Increased flexibility.
 Shopify Functions allows merchants to extend and customize the backend logic of their stores.
 It’ll be possible to set up custom discounting rules, unique shipping calculations, personalized checkout experiences, and more.